Main Purpose of the Role

 We are looking for an ambitious, compassionate practitioner who can demonstrate experience of working with integrity in line with the values of Perth and Kinross Council.

-You will be a qualified Social Worker who has worked within a variety of settings and has experience of statutory work.
+You will be an experienced Social Worker who has worked within a variety of settings and has experience of statutory work.

 You will be creative, enthusiastic, embracing of challenge and committed to improving the journey of the people we work with and serve.